MaryanneNdungu/MaryanneNdungu.github.io/_posts/2019-10-20-Install Laravel and its prerequisites from scratch on Ubuntu 18.04.md

 <br>
 ## Problem 1:
-<code> laravel/framework v6.3.0 requires ext-mbstring * -> the requested PHP extension mbstring is missing from your system.
+<code>Laravel/framework v6.3.0 requires ext-mbstring * -> the requested PHP extension mbstring is missing from your system.
  </code>

 <br>